 After you’ve chosen a shearer you want to hire:

 1. Confirm Availability: Ensure you're on their schedule to avoid any last-minute surprises.
-2. Understand your responsibilities: Shearing day isn't just about the shearer; you play a part too!
-Ask your shearer what they expect from you on shearing day and do your part to stay on top of it.
-3. Be Ready: Keep your alpacas clean and dry before shearing day and be ready when your shearer arrives.
-A little prep goes a long way in your alpaca shearer’s day.
+2. Understand Your Responsibilities: Shearing day isn't just about the shearer; you play a part too!
+Ask your shearer what they expect from you on shearing day, and do your part to stay on top of it.
+3. Be Ready: Keep your alpacas clean and dry before shearing day, and be ready when your shearer arrives.
+A little prep on your end goes a long way in your alpaca shearer’s day.

 Conclusion

 Congratulations, you're now equipped with the knowledge to find the right alpaca shearer for you!
-Remember, the well-being of your alpacas is paramount.
+Remember, the well-being of your alpacas is top priority.
 By finding a skilled and reliable shearer, you're ensuring their long-term health and happiness.